vita-student-projects/2DCarPoseEstimation-Group57/README.md

  Compare to the original model from openpifpaf, we have some much less cars detected but we have most of the time better result in long distance detection in cross road intersection, that's because our dataset is essentially cross road intersection.

- Our model is not good on normal road when the vehicule is behind other vehicule but perform well on cross road section.
+ Our model is not good on normal road when the vehicule is behind other vehicule but perform well on cross road section with long distance vehicule.
+For some reason it not detect all the time car that are very close but as we can see on video, the model detect it the frame just after.

  See the video on this link to see some result that show what we said: https://www.youtube.com/watch?v=DdKxXEWcQBM